How to Spend 4 Days in Chicago With Kids: The Ultimate Family-Friendly Itinerary

 Peggy Notebaert Nature Museum

+The Butterfly Haven alone is worth the visit here!
+They do a daily butterfly release at 2:00 p.m., where dozens of newly hatched butterflies are released into the exhibit.
 The rest of the museum is so much fun, and perfect for kids.
-We spent a couple of hours here, and then wandered around outside to explore the trails and check out the butterfly garden.
+We spent a couple of hours here, and then wandered around outside to see the trails and butterfly garden.

 Lincoln Park Conservatory

-We walked across the street to explore the Lincoln Park Conservatory and grounds.
-Admission is free, but you do need to make reservations ahead of time.
-We spent about 30 minutes in the conservatory, and then another half hour wandering around the grounds.
+Just across the street is the Lincoln Park Conservatory, which is free but requires advance reservations.
+We spent about 30 minutes inside and another half hour wandering the surrounding gardens.
 The conservatory and grounds are lovely, and definitely worth a stop!

 Field Museum